A feast of learning, exploring and connecting: Congress 2025 wrap-up

 Getting to know you …

-We touched earlier on about the Welcome Reception which ushered Congress in warm and highly enjoyable style, but it is perhaps the Congress Late Night, held on Friday 9 May, which illustrates the power of the event to bring people together.
+We touched earlier on the Welcome Reception which ushered in Congress in warm and highly enjoyable style, but it is perhaps the Congress Late Night, held on Friday 9 May, which illustrates the power of the event to bring people together.

 Set over two levels, Congress Late Night featured: